strapi/documentation/docusaurus/docs/cloud/account/account-billing.md

 1. Click the **Manage subscriptions** button.
 A login modal will appear.

 2. Enter the billing email address associated with your account and click **Continue**.
-A one-time password will be sent to the email address.

-3. Enter the one-time password and click **Continue**.
-The **Manage Subscriptions** modal will appear.
+3. The **Manage Subscriptions** modal will appear.
 From here, you can:

    - view and edit your subscriptions by clicking on the active subscription(s) tile(s): change project name, update shipping details, [edit current subscription](#edit-subscription) and [cancel current subscription](#cancel-subscription)
    - view and edit your Account Information: email, password, company name